scandipwa/docs.scandipwa.com/content/docs/postman-graphql-playground.md

 # Hero section
 title: Postman & GraphQL Playground
-description: In this guide you can find out how to streamline your workflow with Postman, GraphQL playground and some other tools
+description: In this guide you can find out how to streamline your workflow with Postman, GraphQL Playground and some other tools

 # Micro navigation
 micro_nav: